Optimal allocation patterns and optimal seed mass of a perennial plant: Appendix 1: Model analysis

-To understand the difference between periods 1.2 and 1.1, let us consider the case, when $\omega \equiv 0$ (which implies, as was mentioned earlier, that $p_3$ is non-increasing).
-This implies that before period $1.2$ the reproduction periods are not possible ($p_3>p_2$) and consequently \textit{the plant exploits monocarpic strategy}.
+In this case period $V.2$ characterized by $p_1(t)>p_3(t)> L(t)$ precedes the period $V.1$.
+Although the allocation pattern is the same in both periods $V.1$ and $V.2$, the distinction between these periods is useful for the study of phenology of monocarpic plants.
+To understand this difference let us consider the case, when the nonstructural carbohydrates cannot be deconstructed due to external factors (i.e. $\omega \equiv 0$, which implies, as was mentioned earlier, that $p_3$ is non-increasing) and the probability of survival remains constant throughout the whole period ($L \equiv const$).
+This implies that before period $V.2$ the reproduction periods are not possible ($p_3>L$) and consequently \textit{the plant exploits monocarpic strategy}.

-In more general case, when $\omega \not \equiv 0$ both periods 2 and 3 can precede the first period, or all the previous life of a plant can consist of one vegetative period.
+In the general case, when $\omega \not \equiv 0$ both periods $R$ and $S$ can precede the $V$-period, or all the previous life of a plant can consist of one vegetative period.
 In the first case a plant possesses one more reproduction period, which has been already analyzed.
 If before vegetative period there is no other period, then the \textit{plant is annual}.

-Let now the third period precedes to the first one.
+Let now the $S$-period precedes to the $V$-period.
 Then there exist $t_4,\ t_3$: $t_4<t_3<t_2$, such that $p_1$ increases on $[t_4,t_3]$ (due to the unfavorable climate conditions) and $p_1(t_4)=p_3(t_4)$.
-We separate period between $t_4$ and $t_3$ in the season 1.2.1 ($p_1>p_3>p_2$, but $p_1$ decreasing), which distinctive feature is that \textit{although the climate conditions are not comfortable for photosynthesis a plant anyway allocates some part of stored resources to the construction of the vegetative tissues, so as to come into the better conditions with certain amount of already developed vegetative mass}.
+We separate period between $t_4$ and $t_3$ in the season $V.2.1$ ($p_1>p_3>L(t)$, but $p_1$ increasing), which distinctive feature is that \textit{although the climate conditions are not comfortable for photosynthesis a plant anyway allocates some part of stored resources to the construction of the vegetative tissues, so as to come into the better conditions with a certain amount of already developed vegetative mass}.